TheDevelolper/POC_pdf_classifier_for_Daniel/README.md

 ## Adding Example Data

-You can add data to the examples folder, subfolders are used as labels: e.g. `examples/invoices/*.pdf` will all be labelled as invoices by convention.
+You can add data in a folder called "examples" in the project's root dir.
+Subfolders are used as labels: e.g. `examples/invoices/*.pdf` will all be labelled as invoices by convention.
+It's important that you stick with this folder structure for now.

 ## Install Python Packages